 }

-constructor accepts parameters corresponding to the data to be returned by PaymentTransactionInfoPlugin.
-It simply invokes the superclass constructor with these parameters
+• The GoCardlessPaymentTransactionInfoPlugin constructor accepts parameters corresponding to the data to be returned by PaymentTransactionInfoPlugin.
+It simply invokes the superclass constructor with these parameters.

 Step 4 - Implementing GoCardlessPaymentPluginApi#buildFormDescriptor

-is typically used for https://docs.killbill.io/latest/userguide_payment.html#hosted_payment_page_flow[hosted payment flows] to display a form where a user can enter his/her payment details.
-In the case of GoCardless, we will be using it to initiate the Gocardless redirect flow in GoCardless and obtain the redirect URL.
-This method can be implemented as follows (See _GoCardlessPaymentPluginApi.buildFormDescriptor):
+The buildFormDesciptor method is typically used for hosted payment flows to display a form where a user can enter his/her payment details.
+This tutorial uses it to initiate the GoCardless redirect flow and to obtain the redirect URL.
+Thus, it is implemented as follows (See GoCardlessPaymentPluginApi.buildFormDescriptor):

 1